alda-lang/alda/doc/notes.md

 * A special feature of Alda is that you can use non-standard numbers as note durations.
 For example, 6 is a note that lasts 1/6 of a measure in 4/4 time.
 In standard notation, there is no such thing as a "sixth note," but this note length would be commonly expressed as one note in a quarter note triplet; in Alda, a "6th note" doesn't necessarily need to be part of a triplet, however, which raises interesting rhythmic possibilities.

+* Extending this concept, Alda allows for non-integer decimal note lengths.

+  For example, `c0.5` (or a double whole note, in Western classical notation) is twice the length of `c1` (a whole note).

+  The numbers do not need to be powers of 2.
+For example, `c2.4` is valid.

 * Alda also has an alternate way of specifying rhythms called [CRAM](cram.md).

 * Note lengths can also be expressed in milliseconds and seconds, which can optionally be mixed and matched with standard note lengths: